Leadership

 Karan Pasricha

-Karan has lived in Peter Cooper Village for the past six years and brings a strong background in data analysis and financial valuation.
+Karan has lived in Peter Cooper Village since 2019 and brings a strong background in data analysis and financial valuation.
 Passionate about environmental issues, tenant rights, and maintaining affordable rents, Karan is committed to ensuring our community remains livable and sustainable for all residents.
-With a strategic, data-driven approach, Karan aims to advocate for policies that protect tenants and strengthen the future of PCV/ST.
+With a strategic, data-driven approach, Karan aims to advocate for policies that protect tenants and strengthen the future of PCV/ST. Karan joined the board in 2025.

 Sandro Sherrod

-Sandro, a 12-year Tenants Association board member, is the Director of Collaborative Strategy and Audiovisual Engineering for the NYU Langone Health System.
+Sandro is the Director of Collaborative Strategy and Audiovisual Engineering for the NYU Langone Health System.
 He currently serves on and has held top leadership positions in Manhattan Community Board 6 and the Samuel L. Tilden Democratic Club.
 He is an elected District Leader for the New York County Democratic Party and is an active member of and serves in leadership roles in the US Coast Guard Auxiliary.
+Sandro joined the board in 2013.

 Andrew Simpson